 Coaxial cable interface

-To provide all the services described in this document for subscribers, the advanced cable STB is required to install a coaxial cable connector as an input terminal and DOCSIS-compliant cable modem to work with IPv4 and/or IPv6 network.
+To provide all the services described in this [draft] recommendation for subscribers, the advanced cable STB is required to equip a coaxial cable connector as an input terminal.
+In the advanced cable STB, RF tuner receives video signals and DOCSIS cable modem sends and receives IP packets through this interface.

 Wireless LAN (Wi-Fi) interface

-The advanced cable STB is required to provide wireless LAN (Wi-Fi) functions in which selection of access point or client function can be made.
-It is required to realize functions by the soft-ware installed in the STB or in USB memory.Ethernet WAN interface
+The advanced cable STB is required to provide wireless LAN (Wi-Fi) functions.
+It is required to work selectively as access point or client.
+The advanced cable STB is recommended to embed this functionality, but can optionally support this functionality with an external USB Wi-Fi module.

-If cable modem functions are not used, a single Ethernet WAN connection is required.LAN interface
+WAN interface

+The advanced cable STB is required to support Ethernet WAN interface for non-HFC cable networks, where the embedded cable modem will not be not used.

+Wired LAN interface

-In addition to the 12.2above, the advanced cable STB is required another single wired LAN connection to distribute and to manage IP content inside the home network.
-However, if LAN is accessible to WAN, WAN connection through LAN interface is required.
+In addition to the wireless LAN interface described in 12.2, the advanced cable STB is required to support wired LAN interface for the same purpose.
+This interface can also be used for WAN access when the LAN is accessible to the WAN network.